Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Evaluating Five Open Questions about Optimal and Greedy Decision Trees

 \begin{enumerate} \item Optimize the same loss at train and test time for optimal decision trees. \\ \textit{Optimizing the accuracy on average yields the best out-of-sample accuracy.
-Do not optimize concave proxies such as Gini impurity or entropy.} \item In noisy data sets, consider an objective with an additional regularizing effect. \\ \textit{In noisy data sets, optimizing objectives such as the pessimistic binomial and minimum error may perform better than maximizing accuracy as they have an additional regularization effect by encouraging model sparsity.} \item Tune the complexity of optimal decision trees. \\ \textit{Training ODTs with hyperparameter tuning is significantly better than training without hyperparameter tuning.} \item Tune the size, complexity cost, or smoothing parameter; or, in the case of large data sets, the depth. \\ \textit{Tuning the size, complexity cost, smoothing, or depth, on average, yields similar out-of-sample results.
+Avoid using concave proxies such as Gini impurity or entropy, since ODTs do not share the same limitations as greedy top-down induction approaches.} \item Tune the complexity of optimal decision trees. \\ \textit{Training ODTs with hyperparameter tuning is significantly better than training without hyperparameter tuning.} \item Tune the size, complexity cost, or smoothing parameter; or, in the case of large datasets, the depth. \\ \textit{Tuning the size, complexity cost, smoothing, or depth, on average, yields similar out-of-sample results.
 However, tuning the depth yields larger trees.
-For large data sets, tuning is less important, and tuning the depth is more runtime efficient.} \end{enumerate}
+For large datasets, tuning is less important, and tuning the depth is more runtime efficient.} \end{enumerate}

+\textit{These best practices are supported by the ODT learning method we use in our experiments: STreeD \citep{linden2023streed}.}

 \end{recommendation_box}